visgl/deck.gl/dev-docs/RFCs/v5.0/attribute-animation-rfc.md

 ## Motivation

-For a general motivation of animation, see the [Property Animation RFC]().
+For a general motivation of animation, see the [Property Animation RFC](./property-animation-rfc.md).

-The goal of this supplmentary RFC is to investigate to what extend deck.gl could provide automatic interpolation of vertex attribute arrays, in addition to primitive values like properties, uniforms and gl parameters.
+The goal of this supplementary RFC is to investigate to what extend deck.gl could provide automatic interpolation of vertex attribute arrays, in addition to primitive values like properties, uniforms and gl parameters.

 ## Proposal: Attribute Array Interpolation